-If a provider receives training and remediation on settings and seeks recertification as a provider of HCB services but SDS determines the provider remains noncompliant with the settings requirement, SDS will work to relocate recipients.
-This will involve providing advance notice to affected recipients, their care coordinators, and all other interested parties; providing information on the other service options available to help them make an informed decision; identifying the entities that will need to be involved in the transfer to other providers; and ensuring that critical services are in place in advance of the transition.
-The Certification & Licensing Unit will work with staff in the Intellectual and Developmental Disabilities (IDD) and Nursing Facility Level of Care (NFLOC) Units on these transitions on a case by case basis.
+During the transition period, if a provider receives training and remediation on settings and seeks recertification as a provider of home and community based waiver services but SDS determines the provider remains noncompliant with the settings requirement, SDS will work to relocate recipients.
+SDS will also relocate recipients in settings that are likely to be non-compliant after July, 2018, the deadline when the recertification period has concluded.

+SDS is confident that most providers will be able to become settings-compliant by December, 2018.
+As FY18 draws to a close, SDS will be able to identify the number of recipients likely to need a transition plan due to anticipated non-compliance with settings rules.
+Transition steps to take place between July 2018 and January 2019 will include providing advance notice of settings noncompliance to affected recipients, their care coordinators, and all other interested parties; providing information on the other service options available to help them make an informed decision; identifying the entities that will need to be involved in the transfer to other providers; and ensuring that critical services are in place in advance of the transition.